awsdocs/aws-greengrass-developer-guide/doc_source/on-demand.md

    1. After approximately 30 seconds, choose **Publish to topic**\.
 The invocation count should be incremented to 2\.
 This shows that a container created from an earlier invocation is being reused, and that preprocessing variables outside of the function handler were stored\.
 ![\[Screenshot showing Invocation Count now at 2.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/gg-get-started-065.png)

 You should now understand the two types of Lambda functions that can run on the AWS IoT Greengrass core\.
-The next module, [Module 4](module4.md), shows you how devices can interact in an AWS IoT Greengrass group\.
+The next module, [Module 4](module4.md), shows you how local IoT devices can interact in an AWS IoT Greengrass group\.